Swiiz/autoparser/README.md

   OpenParen => Token::LeftParen,
   CloseParen => Token::RightParen,

 // On the right side of the `=>` you can use any match pattern.
-The type of your pattern will be the parsed.
-Then your match pattern will be tested.
-You can use @, if and more... for data manipulation, any name defined in the match will be used to construct the token.
+The type of the provided pattern will be the parsed.
+//  Then your pattern will be tested.
+You can use @, if and more... for data manipulation, see rust match-pattern docs.
   Literal { number: u32 } => Token::NumberLiteral { number },

 // Rules can also be an union of rules using the `enum` keyword and the `|` operator.